-Net cash used in investing activities for the year ended December 31, 2016 was \$361.8 million, an increase of \$11.1 million, compared with cash used in investing activities for the year ended December 31, 2015.
-The change was primarily driven by an increase in cash paid for acquisitions in 2016 partially offset by proceeds from the sale of a non-core line of business within our Industrial and Field Services segment, increased proceeds from the sales of fixed assets and lower capital expenditures in 2016.
+Net cash used in investing activities for the year ended December 31, 2017 was \$203.3 million, a decrease of \$158.5 million compared to cash used in investing activities for the year ended December 31, 2016.
+The change was primarily driven by a decrease in cash paid for acquisitions in 2017 and a decrease in capital expenditures, which were greater during 2016 due to the construction of our new hazardous waste incinerator at our El Dorado, Arkansas site, which came online in the first quarter of 2017.
+The decrease in cash used in investing activities was partially offset by cash used to purchase highly liquid marketable securities during the year ended December 31, 2017.

-Net cash used in investing activities for the year ended December 31, 2015 was \$350.6 million, an increase of \$92.3 million, compared with cash used in investing activities for the year ended December 31, 2014.
-The change was primarily driven by an increase in cash paid for acquisitions in 2015 and decrease in proceeds from investment sales that occurred in 2014 and did not reoccur in 2015.
+Net cash used in investing activities for the year ended December 31, 2016 was \$361.8 million, an increase of \$11.1 million compared to cash used in investing activities for the year ended December 31, 2015.
+The change was primarily driven by an increase in cash paid for acquisitions in 2016, partially offset by proceeds from the sale of a non-core line of business within our Industrial and Field Services segment and increased proceeds from the sales of fixed assets and lower capital expenditures in 2016.

-Net cash from (used in) financing activities
+Net cash (used in) from financing activities

-Net cash from financing activities for the year ended December 31, 2016 was \$220.2 million, an increase of \$310.4 million, compared with cash used in financing activities for the year ended December 31, 2015.
-The change was primarily due to the issuance of \$250.0 million in aggregate principal amount of 5.125% senior notes due 2021 which we completed on March 17, 2016, as well as lower repurchases of common stock in 2016 as compared to 2015.
+Net cash used in financing activities for the year ended December 31, 2017 was \$72.8 million, a decrease of \$293.0 million compared to cash from financing activities for the year ended December 31, 2016.
+The change was primarily due to the issuance in March 2016 of \$250.0 million in additional aggregate principal amount of 5.125% senior unsecured notes due 2021.
+During the year ended December 31, 2017, there were no net proceeds from issuance of debt as we entered into a \$400.0 million senior secured term loan agreement and used the proceeds to purchase approximately \$400.0 million aggregate principal amount of our previously outstanding 5.25% senior unsecured notes due 2020.
+In addition, during the year ended December 31, 2017, we increased repurchases of our common stock from \$22.2 million in 2016 to \$49.0 million in 2017.

-Net cash used in financing activities for the year ended December 31, 2015 was \$90.2 million, an increase of \$3.8 million, compared with net cash used in financing activities for the year ended December 31, 2014.
-The change was primarily due to a decrease in repurchases of common stock and a reduction in payments on capital leases in 2015 as compared to 2014, partially offset by changes in and from the timing of uncashed checks.
+Net cash from financing activities for the year ended December 31, 2016 was \$220.2 million, an increase of \$310.4 million compared to cash used in financing activities for the year ended December 31, 2015.
+The change was primarily due to the issuance of \$250.0 million in additional aggregate principal amount of 5.125% senior notes due 2021 which we completed on March 17, 2016, as well as lower repurchases of common stock in 2016 as compared to 2015.